June 21, 2011

 So we learn about the inspiration of the Word of God today.

-● The Word of God means that God spoke His very words through the Bible, and every word God inspired.
+● The Word of God means that God spoke His very words through the Bible, and God inspired every word.

 ● The Word of God means that when we see apparent discrepancies in parallel passages, we need to look more closely at the audience, and seek to harmonize the passages, before we dismiss differences as errors.
-Both passages may contain the actual words of Jesus, spoken at different times to the same audience, but at different time.
+Both passages may contain the actual words of Jesus, spoken at different times to the same audience.

 ● The Word of God means that when two passages contain different information, we should not immediately dismiss one passage as untrue.
 In fact, it may be impossible, following this theory, to know which passage actually contains the truth.
 The best approach will always be to analyze both passages, and consider every possibility that both passages contain the truth of God.
 Jesus declared every word of His Bible to be true, and we should follow the teaching of Jesus.